Jun 27Sunday, June 28, 2026 · all daysJun 29 · today »

 HN Discussion:

-• Sharing additional real-world examples of tax cliff edges that reinforce the article's point
+• Sharing additional real-world examples of discontinuities reinforcing the article's thesis

-• Personal anecdotes confirming the marathon/threshold-gaming phenomenon described
+• Personal anecdotes confirming the threshold-gaming behavior described

-• Proposing policy fixes like eliminating means-testing or phase-outs entirely
+• Proposing fixes like eliminating means-testing or phase-outs entirely

 10.The best response to AI slop and online noise is from Robin Williams(jayacunzo.com)